Ankush2003Shukla/DeepNeuralWorks/README.md

 - Iris Dataset Classification: Classifying iris flowers into species based on measurements.
 - Breast Cancer Prediction: Predicting breast cancer using diagnostic image features.
+- Bank_Customer_Churn_Prediction: Identifying customers who are likely to leave in the near future.

 ## Datasets Used
 - Iris Dataset